We provide the top body contouring questions and answers for our patients

 66. Being overweight reduces a woman’s chance of getting pregnant.

-67. Each year $50 billion is spent on diet programs.
+67. Each year over $50 billion is spent on diet programs.

 68. You can change your metabolism.

-69. All though you lose weight with Diet and exercise, you don’t decrease the amount of fat cells, they shrink and wait for you to eat bad again to expand.
+69. All though you can lose weight with Diet and exercise, you don’t decrease the number of fat cells, they shrink and wait for you to eat bad again to expand.

 70. Liposuction is the only way to actually reduce the number of fat cells.